Where is Brave Arts located? Directions?

 Do I choose my roommate?
 What if I don't know anyone?

 We invite all boarding participants to submit a name of a friend or two they would like to be placed with via a roommate survey form that will be emailed in late June.
 No worries if you don't know anyone!
 We'll ask some questions and match you with a best fit.
 There will also be an option of a single or double room.
 We really don't spend much time in the dorm rooms except to rest and sleep!

 What are meals like?
 Can we bring food?

 All meals are provided for boarding participants (breakfast, lunch and dinner).
 We all go to meals together.
-You are welcome to bring food for snacks and there is a fridge on the floor.
+You are welcome to bring food for snacks and there is a fridge in the dorm.

 What happens on the weekend between sessions?
 Can I go home?

 Between sessions we take a break from classes and workshops and enjoy time together!
 Past activities range from going to a music or theater show, outdoor games, movies and our personal favorite - diner breakfast on Sunday morning.
 We do allow our boarders to have visits from family or take a trip home.
 However with history on our side...you'll want to soak up every minute of Brave Arts!
 Don't worry families - the Friday performances are open to all to come see your favorite performer.